S-Video from the A520

 4:- Add 0.1 uF capacitor between pin 10 of the IC and ground (underneath the PCB).

 5:- Remove C18 and replace it with a 330 ohm resistor.

 5:- Cut PCB track to base (B) of transistor Q1 (marked with a cross on the picture of the PCB underside).

-6:- Connect with wire pin 13 of the IC to the now isolated base (B) of transistor Q1 (underneath PCB).
+6:- Connect with wire the C20 end of R15 to the now isolated base (B) of transistor Q1 (underneath PCB).

 7:- Cut the wire leading to the audio input socket (inside the modulator shield - as denoted by red square in picture).